elmital/FixMCStats/README.md

 ### Localization:

 **Some phrases from the mod may not be translated in your language actually only French(ca, fr), English(gb, us, ca, au) are fully supported.
-German, Polish, Russian, Chinese Simplified, Arabic, Spanish(ar,es,mx) and Portuguese(pt,br) are partially translated.
+German, Polish, Russian, Chinese Simplified, Arabic, Spanish(ar,es,mx) and Portuguese(pt,br) are translated using external tools like DeepL and Google trad.
 Help and PR from fluent speakers are greatly appreciated.**

 ---